 #2 How long into the sales (or delivery) process will it be before your client realizes that ‘we’ meant you and your cat?
 And what will that do to the trust you have worked so hard to establish?

 #4 When you add your credibility factors to your About and sales pages, your qualifications, and experience, won’t it become apparent that this is all about one person - you.

 #5 Photos are an easy way to build a connection with your audience.
 Won’t your prospect wonder where the rest of the team are, when confronted with a selection of images of you all by your ownself?

 With the right content marketing strategy, you can attract a steady stream of your ideal client without having to pretend or be salesy.

 But before you can start nurturing a relationship with your audience, before you can turn strangers into paying clients, you need to get one, extremely important idea clear in your mind:

-Know of any other small business owners that need to read this?
-You can share this post using the social media icons below, or go to this Facebook post and tag your friends in the comments.
+You can share this post using the images below, or go to this Facebook post and tag your friends in the comments.